Italy’s kiwi fruit picked by exploited Indian workers - FreedomUnited.org

 The biggest buyer of kiwi fruit in Lazio is Zespri, a New Zealand multinational.
 Zespri owns the patent for the kiwi fruit and distributes licenses to cooperatives, who then seek the ‘best’ farmers to grow the fruit.
 Tomizzolo calls this operation an “entrepreneurial skein,” meaning that with so many elements in the supply chain, compliance and accountability are lost.

 Zespri’s care for fruit is in stark contrast to the conditions of the labor force.
-Amandee Singh, who formerly worked at a consortium which produced kiwi directly for Zespri, reported:
+Amandee Singh, who formerly worked at a consortium that produced kiwi directly for Zespri, reported:

 “They always want you to work fast, they shout at you to hurry up.
 When they pay you, they take a few hours out of the pay cheque.
 And they don’t pay you for all your days of work.”